Elon Musk hair transplantation: Step by step

-We offer the latest FUE hair transplants at our clinics in the UK, Hungary, and beyond.
+We offer the latest FUE hair transplants at our clinic in Hungary.

-To book your own hair transplant consultation in your city (or one nearby), contact our experts today!
+To book your own online hair transplant consultation, contact our experts today!

 The original Elon Musk hair colour appears to be dark brown, with no hints of grey.